espruino/Espruino/README.md

 * Raspberry Pi - WORKING - GPIO via filesystem (no SPI or I2C)
 * Sony SmartWatch - NOT WORKING - USB VCP support for F2 still needed
 * MBed platforms - have not worked for a while - full hardware wrapper still required
-* ARDUINOMEGA2560 - compiles, but has never worked.
-Almost certainly due to ints being 16 bits.
 * LC-TECH STM32F103RBT6 - WORKING, but with some issues (LED inverted logic, BTN needs pullup to work)
-* ST NUCLEO-F401RE - beta status
+* ST NUCLEO-F401RE - WORKING
-* ST NUCLEO-F411RE - early alpha status
+* ST NUCLEO-F411RE - WORKING
+* Arduino (AVR) - realistically this will be a nightmare due to the Hardward architecture of AVRs, even though it would fit into an ATMEGA2560.
+If `avr-gcc` ever gains an easy way to put constants in flash memory it might be doable, but for now it isn't.
+* Arduino (ARM) - very doable, but no work has been done on this.

 Building under Linux
 ------------------